You are here

 The Doing Research Pilot Phase Steering Committee

-The Doing Research Steering Committee comprises renowned research actors from across the globe:
+The Doing Research Steering Committee comprised notable research actors from across the globe.
+These were:

 • Ian Carter, University of Sussex